-In the meantime the Press Complaints Commission will continue to deal with complaints from members of the public, which can be made in the normal way throughout the transition period.
+In the meantime, the PCC will continue to deal with complaints from members of the public, which can be made in the normal way throughout the transition period.
+All complaints that are already being handled as at 30 April will be carried over to IPSO.
 The terms of the Editors' Code of Practice remain the same, and members of PCC staff are available at any time to offer advice, including on an emergency out-of-hours basis for concerns relating to harassment or attention from journalists and photographers.

 Yes, absolutely.
 Complaints can be made in the normal way throughout the transition period.
 The terms of the Editors' Code of Practice remain the same, and members of PCC staff are available at any time to offer advice, including on an emergency out-of-hours basis for concerns relating to harassment or attention from journalists and photographers.